Skip to main content

 Pennsylvania customers enrolled in CAP may be eligible to get a free water-saving conservation kit delivered right to your door.

-February 27, 2026 -- Aqua Pennsylvania is lifting a Boil Water Advisory for ALL customers served by the Venango Water System.
+August 10, 2026 -- Aqua Pennsylvania is lifting a Boil Water Advisory for all customers served by the Fryburg Water Company.

 The Pennsylvania Department of Environmental Protection approved Aqua’s decision to lift the advisory.
 All customers can resume normal use of water.